-A collective investment scheme (or unit trust) comprises a pool of assets such as equities, bonds, cash and listed property, which are managed by an investment manager and is governed by the Collective Investment Schemes Control Act no 45 of 2002.
-Each investment manager and is governed by the Collective Investment Schemes Control Act no 45 of 2002.
+A collective investment scheme (or unit trust) comprises a pool of assets such as equities, bonds, cash and listed property, which are managed by an investment manager and is governed by the cash and listed properly, which are managed by an investment manager and is governed by the Collective Investment Schemes Control Act no 45 of 2002.
 Each investor has a proportional stake in the CIS portfolio based on how much money he or she contributed.
 The word "unit" refers to the portion or part of the CIS portfolio that is owned by the investor.
 The "trust" is the financial instrument that is created in order to manage the investment.
-The trust enables financial experts to invest the more use head of the CIS investment. invest the money on behalf of the CIS investor.
+The trust enables financial experts to invest the money on behalf of the CIS investor.